 The MicroBlaster, as shown in the illustration above, is now pressurized and ready to use.
-To operate the MicroBlaster from this point would simply require picking up the nozzle, pointing it at the item to be blasted, and depressing the footswitch to begin blasting.
+To operate the MicroBlaster from this point would simply require picking up the nozzle for the selected tank, pointing it at the item to be blasted, and depressing the footswitch to begin blasting.
 What happens when the machine is actually in operation is explained on the following pages.

-How the MicroBlaster MB1005 Works (cont'd)
+How the MicroBlaster MB1006 Works (cont'd)